Tests and procedures used to diagnose cutaneous T-cell lymphoma include:

 A doctor who specializes in analyzing blood and tissue (pathologist) examines the sample in a lab to determine whether it contains cancer cells.
 Sometimes multiple skin biopsies are necessary to confirm your diagnosis.
 Advanced lab tests to analyze the tissue might uncover clues about your cancer that will help your doctor understand your prognosis and determine your treatment options.

 - Imaging tests.
 If there's concern that the cancer cells have spread to other parts of the body, your doctor might recommend imaging tests, such as computerized tomography (CT) or positron emission tomography (PET) scans.

 Many treatments are available for people with cutaneous T-cell lymphoma.
 Which treatments are best for you depends on your particular situation, including the extent or stage of your lymphoma.
 Most people receive a combination of treatments for cutaneous T-cell lymphoma.

 Treatment options may include:

 - Medications.
-Medications used to treat cutaneous T-cell lymphoma include biological therapy medicines that stimulate your immune system to attack cancer cells.
+Medications used to treat cutaneous T-cell lymphoma include treatments to control the immune system, such as steroid drugs and interferon.
 Chemotherapy medicines attack quickly growing cells, including cancer cells.
 Targeted therapy medicines attack cancer cells by targeting the cells' specific vulnerabilities.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.